melwyncarlo/Bash_Web_Data_Capture/README.md

 </pre>

 <br><br>
-### The source library also contains 2 SUPPLEMENTARY functions.
-Given below are function calls and descriptive lists of arguments :
+### The source library also contains 2 SUPPLEMENTARY functions. <br>Given below are function calls and descriptive lists of arguments :

 **2. Function Calls**